 1845, from back slum "dirty back alley of a city, street of poor or low people" (1825), originally a slang or cant word meaning "room," especially "back room" (1812), of unknown origin.
 Related: slums.
 Slumscape is from 1947.

 "visit slums of a city," especially for diversion or amusement, often under guise of philanthropy, 1884, from slum (n.).
-Pastime popularized by East End novels.
-Earlier it meant to visit slums for disreputable purposes or in search of vice (1860).
+A pastime popularized by East End novels.
+Earlier it meant "to visit slums for disreputable purposes or in search of vice" (1860).
 Related: Slumming.